The Aaron Papers www.the-aaron-papers.net

 me, and be astonished, And lay your hand upon your mouth.
 6Even

 when I remember I am troubled, And horror takes hold on my flesh.
-7why do

 the wicked live, Become old, yes, wax mighty in power?
 8Their seed is established with them in their sight, And